ehazlett/opencloud.core/readme.md

 `$> sh setup/node.sh 10.0.0.5` -- replace `10.0.0.5` with the hostname/IP of your OpenCloud Puppet master.

+Once the `node.sh` setup is complete, you will need to authorize the node on the OpenCloud Puppet master.
+On the master run the following:

+`$> puppet cert list`

+This should show the fqdn of the node.
+If not, check your network settings to make sure the node can communicate with the master.

+Run the following to authorize the node:

+`$> puppet cert sign <fqdn>` -- replace `<fqdn>` by the hostname listed.

 OpenCloud Roles
 ----------------
 All OpenCloud server types are created using roles.
 OpenCloud uses a custom Puppet Fact to query the roles for each system.
 To set/add a role to a system, edit the Yaml file located in `/etc/opencloud/roles.yml`.